 Umir Ortiz represented Makeup Yonnie for his best friend, Minyon Woods.
 Woods is currently in the military overseas, but she has a lifelong passion for makeup and started her business while she was enlisted.

 Available products include highlights, color lip gloss, 3D mink lashes and makeup brushes with synthetic bristles.

 The highlights are geared toward black and brown skin, and all products have a unique name as a signature touch.
 A highlighter named Skeet 22 is in honor of Woods and Ortiz’s 22-year-old friend, Skeet, who was recently shot to death.

 “We need to help each other…a lot of the time, we fight against each other,” said Spencer.

 “If we don’t support each other, then nobody else is going to support us…It all starts home,” stated Ortiz.

-Though the vendor turnout was lower than expected, the Black Wall Street Expo received a positive reception from students.
+The vendor turnout was lower than expected, but the Black Wall Street Expo received a positive reception from students.